vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

-  prometheus.deployment.podAnnotations                        <nil>                                       object   Prometheus deployments pod annotations prometheus.deployment.podLabels                             <nil>                                       object   Prometheus deployments pod labels prometheus.deployment.replicas                              1                                           integer  Number of prometheus replicas. prometheus.pvc.annotations                                  <nil>                                       object   Prometheus's persistent volume claim annotations prometheus.pvc.storage                                      150Gi                                       string   The storage size for Prometheus server persistent volume claim. prometheus.pvc.storageClassName                             <nil>                                       string   The name of the StorageClass to use for persistent volume claim.
+  prometheus.deployment.podAnnotations                        <nil>                                       object   Prometheus deployments pod annotations prometheus.deployment.podLabels                             <nil>                                       object   Prometheus deployments pod labels prometheus.deployment.replicas                              1                                           integer  Number of prometheus replicas. prometheus.pvc.annotations                                  <nil>                                       object   Prometheuss persistent volume claim annotations prometheus.pvc.storage                                      150Gi                                       string   The storage size for Prometheus server persistent volume claim. prometheus.pvc.storageClassName                             <nil>                                       string   The name of the StorageClass to use for persistent volume claim.
 By default this is null and default provisioner is used prometheus.pvc.accessMode                                   ReadWriteOnce                               string   The name of the AccessModes to use for persistent volume claim.
 By default this is null and default provisioner is used